This upright yellow-flowering plant, with its distinctive odor, is a classic of the summer border.

 Potatoes are a tomato relative and are often mistaken for them, as their foliage is somewhat similar in appearance.
 They are an agricultural staple that ranks with wheat and rice as among the most important in the world.
 Their South American origin is often obscured by their fame as a mainstay crop…

 Radishes are a root vegetable that add a pleasant bite (if you like that kind of thing) to salads.
 They come in a variety of colors including black, purple, red, and white.
 They are useful as a winter cover or forage crop.
-They are incredibly easy to grow, with high germination rates and a fast time…
+Radishes are incredibly easy to grow, with high germination rates and a fast…

 Rosemary is a fragrant evergreen shrub which is frequently used in cooking.
 Its pale blue flowers are attractive to bees and butterflies.